pachterlab/kallisto/about.md

 Nicolas L Bray, Harold Pimentel, Páll Melsted and Lior Pachter, [Near-optimal probabilistic RNA-seq quantification](http://www.nature.com/nbt/journal/v34/n5/full/nbt.3519.html), Nature Biotechnology __34__, 525--527 (2016), doi:10.1038/nbt.3519

 To use __kallisto__ [download the software](download.html) and visit the [Getting started](starting.html) page for a quick tutorial.
-More information about kallisto, including a demonstration of its use, is available in the workshop materials from the [first kallisto-sleuth workshop](https://pachterlab.github.io/kallisto-sleuth-workshop-2016/).
+More information about kallisto, including a demonstration of its use, is available in the materials from the [first kallisto-sleuth workshop](https://pachterlab.github.io/kallisto-sleuth-workshop-2016/).